How to install Django¶

 djangoin your current directory.

 Make sure that the Python interpreter can load Django’s code.
-The most convenient way to do this is to use virtualenv, virtualenvwrapper, and pip.
-The contributing tutorial walks through how to create a virtualenv on Python 3.
+The most convenient way to do this is to use a virtual environment and pip.
+The contributing tutorial walks through how to create a virtual environment.

-After setting up and activating the virtualenv, run the following command:
+After setting up and activating the virtual environment, run the following command:

 This will make Django’s code importable, and will also make the